Table of content

 How to solve it?
 It's hard to create a successful product with people that you don't speak a common language.
-So, check if people from the outsourcing company speak English and better do it while researching.
+So, check if people from the outsourcing company speak English while you'reresearching.
 It'll save you time and resources.

 Problem #10 I’m Worried About the Legal Issues

 I saved this one for dessert.
-The issues of confidentiality, compliance, liability, data protection, and intellectual property rights may seem to be a horror movie for entrepreneurs.
-And it often creates some problems in IT outsourcing.
+The issues of confidentiality, compliance, liability, data protection, and intellectual property rights may seem like horror titles for entrepreneurs.
+And they often create some problems in IT outsourcing.

 Why does the problem arise?
-Insufficient examination of the Contract and not documented agreements.
+Insufficient examination of the Contract and not well-documented agreements.

 How to solve it?
 Study the Contract from top to bottom.
-It's not about shifting the burden, you're the party concerned with the product's success, and it's your responsibility to check all the project's details.
+Don't gloss it over, you're the party concerned with the product's success, and it's your responsibility to check all the project's details.
 Examine the cooperation model you choose because each has its legal terms.
-Hire the financier to help you or suggest your contract.
+Hire a financier to help you to inspect your contract.

 Golden Rules to Avoid Problems with Outsourcing

 The project falls flat if it's left to chance.
 That's why I highlighted the importance of caring for the project, digging into the tiniest details, and exploring every step of collaboration.
-You come with an idea to create something that matters for the world, but it also matters to you.
-The project's result is equal to your contribution and the contribution of your partner.
+You come with an idea to create something that matters for the world and equally to you.
+The project's result is the sum of your contribution and those of your partner.
 So here are three golden rules I'd like you to follow to reach the highest possible outcome.

-- Be meticulous about researching the outsourcing company;
+- Be meticulous when researching the outsourcing company;

 - Share your product's details as much as possible;